telerik/maui-docs/knowledge-base/trial-message.md

 ---
-title: See Trial Message When Having a Commercial License
+title: Removing the Trial Message after Purchasing a License
 page_title: Trial Message When Having a Commercial License - .NET MAUI Knowledge Base
 description: I still see the trial message even though I have purchased and installed the commercial license.
 type: troubleshooting